-Dual variables are illustrated in Figure 1 (see caption).
-The rectangle of the walk is surrounded by a frame of squares on all sides so there is a binary dual variable for every square within an $(m+2)\times (n+2)$ rectangle.
+The expressive power of the dual variables is explained in Figure 1 (see caption).
+The rectangle of the walk is surrounded by a frame of squares on all sides, so there is a binary dual variable for every square within an $(m + 2) \times (n + 2)$ rectangle.
 The variables in the frame are static and fix the boundary conditions of the path.
-Only the variables inside the original $m\times n$ rectangle take different values and these span all 2^{mn} possibilities.
+Only the variables inside the original $m \times n$ rectangle take different values and these span all 2^{mn} possibilities.